bneidlinger/RobotWars/RobotWars_app_code.md

                       console.warn(`Received gameOver for game ${data.gameId}, but current game is ${this.game ? this.game.gameId : 'None'}.
 Ignoring.`);
                  }
              });

+            // --- START: Listen for Robot Destruction Event ---
+            this.socket.on('robotDestroyed', (data) => {
+                // Only process if the game object exists and has the handler if (this.game && typeof this.game.handleRobotDestroyed === 'function') {
+                    // Check if the event is for the current game we are playing or spectating const relevantGameId = this.isSpectating ? this.spectatingGameId : this.game.gameId;
+                    // Note: Server currently sends this to everyone in the game room/spectator room,
+                    // so we don't strictly need to check gameId here, but it's safer.
+                    // Let game handler decide what to do based on robot ID. this.game.handleRobotDestroyed(data);
+                } else {
+                     console.warn("Received robotDestroyed event, but game object or handler missing.");
+                }
+            });
+            // --- END: Listen for Robot Destruction Event ---

             // Server reports an error in the robot's code (compilation or runtime) this.socket.on('codeError', (data) => {